cjhdev/wic/readme.md

-Websockets in C
+WebSockets in C
 ===============

 WIC is a C99 implementation of [rfc6455](https://tools.ietf.org/html/rfc6455) websockets designed for embedded applications.

-WIC decouples the protocol details from the transport layer.
+WIC decouples the websocket protocol from the transport layer.
 This makes it possible to use WIC over any transport layer assuming you are prepared to do the integration work.